-Transient lesions of the splenium (also known as mild encephalitis / encephalopathy with a reversible isolated SCC lesion (MERS)) are occasionally encountered and may be due to a number of underlying aetiologies.
+Transient lesions of the splenium of corpus callosum, also known as mild encephalitis / encephalopathy with a reversible isolated SCC lesion (MERS), are occasionally encountered on MRI studies and may be due to a number of underlying aetiologies.

 Aeitiologies include 1-5:

 - seizures: focal lesions have been described after focal status epilepticus and unusually after single seizures and were explained as focal brain oedema.

 - posterior reversible encephalopathy syndrome (PRES)

 - AIDS dementia complex

 - hemolytic-uremic syndrome with encephalopathy

 Transient lesions of splenium are only really appreciable on MRI where they have two distinct patterns 4:

 - well circumscribed, small, oval lesions in the midline within the substance of the corpus callosum

 - more extensive ill defined irregular lesions extending throughout the splenium and into the adjacent hemispheres (boomerang sign)